-VDA2IC Infection Control Level II (full day, A week, 1st semester), .5 credits regulatory and advisory agencies, management of hazardous materials, dental unit water line, CDC guidelines and the Organization for Safety, Asepsis and Prevention.
+These topics include: microbiology, disease transmission and infection control, principles and techniques of disinfection, principles and techniques of instrument processing and sterilization, regulatory and advisory agencies, management of hazardous materials, dental unit water line, CDC guidelines and the Organization for Safety, Asepsis and Prevention.
 Students will have the opportunity to sit for the Infection Control portion of the Dental Assisting National Board (DANB).
 This class will prepare the student for practical skills applied in the clinic and on field placement.